oloapinivad/MiLES/README.md

 * "eof_fast.sh" and "eof_figure.R".
 EOFs are computed using CDO in bash environment by the former script, while the latter provides the figures with an R script.
 EOFs signs for the main EOFs are checked in order to maintain consistency.

 * "blocking_fast.R" and "blocking_figures.R". blocking analysis is performed by the first R script.
 The second provides the figures.
+Both the Davini et al. (2012) and the Tibaldi and Molteni (1990) blocking index are provided.

 * "regimes_fast.R" and "regimes_figures.R".
 Weather regimes analysis is performed by the first R script.
 The second provides the figures.